angular/components/src/cdk/testing/test-harnesses.md

 Harness environment authors are developers who want to add support for using component harnesses in additional testing environments.
-Out-of-the-box, Angular CDK's component harnesses can be used in Selenium Webdriver E2E tests and Karma unit tests.
+Out-of-the-box, Angular CDK's component harnesses can be used in Selenium WebDriver E2E tests and Karma unit tests.
 Developers can support additional environments by creating custom implementations of `TestElement` and `HarnessEnvironment`.

 #### Creating a `TestElement` implementation for the environment